alto-wg/rechater/automation.md

 resource directory (IRD), population (may be proactive and reactive) of the content of the services (e.g., pull the backend, or trigger just-in-time measurements), and aggregation/processing of the collected information to give clients the proper response.
-The working group will investigate the best practices in ALTO operations automation, including interop/interfaces/protocols with routing systems and measurement tools.
+Because of the dynamicity of network states and application demands, the automation of the ALTO server operations requires more inputs from applications.
+The working group will (1) investigate the best practices in ALTO operations automation, including interop/interfaces/protocols with routing systems and measurement tools; (2) propose the new protocol extension for more application-aware information to enable reactive measurement and computation.

 ## Basic Issue

+- New complexity of operations
+  - Practical operations of an ALTO server includes the complex workflow
+  - New ALTO protocol extensions (e.g., the incremental update mechanism, cost calendar, unified properties, and path vector) introduce more complexity to operations
-- inefficient measurement and computation
+- Inefficient measurement and computation
-  - ALTO resource (e.g., cost map) computation depends on lots of low-level information collected from network devices (e.g., LSDB, BGP RIB, telemetry)
-  - The computation may also depend on lots of precomputed intermediate information (e.g., path cache)
-  - depending on the network state and application demands, not all low-level information are required
-  - ALTO server also needs to decide which intermediate information should be precomputed
+  - ALTO information resource may be populated reactively, which requests more communications with applications to predict/decide which low-level information (e.g., INT) should be collected/measured, and which intermediate information (e.g., end-to-end path cache) should be precomputed

 ## Potential solution(s)

+- Investigate best practices (extending RFC7971) including:
+  - Automatic IRD generation
+  - ALTO information resources population from information collected by existing routing systems and measurement tools (e.g., TEDB, LSPDB, SNMP)
+  - Reactive ALTO information resources update
+  - Aggregation of different information sources
+  - Considerations about intermediate abstraction (e.g., history, path cache)
-interface (service) between application and server to subscribe application demand to enable reactive measurement and computation:
+- Define the new interface (service) between application and server to allow the application to subscribe demand and enable reactive measurement and
+  computation:
   - interested E2E flows
   - constraints for flows

 ## Remaining issues to be addressed

+- How to reactively populate on-demand ALTO information resources (e.g., path vectors) based on client queries
-- flows that applications are interested in may change because of dynamic network state
+- Flows that applications are interested in may change because of dynamic network state
   - e.g., applications are only interested in the endpoints attached to the specific PoP (Point of Presence)
-- constraints for interested flows may be correlated
+- Constraints for interested flows may be correlated
-  - e.g., filter all sources whose total upload bandwidth are too high
+  - e.g., filter all sources whose total upload bandwidth are higher than the threshold

-## Who will work on it, rough planning
+## Who will work on it

-- Jensen
+- Luis/Jensen/Kai
+- Any other interested people

+## Potential milestones (1-2 years)

 - IETF 109: problem statement
-- IETF 110: initial draft for protocol design
+- IETF 110: initial draft for protocol extension
+- IETF 112: best practice documentation